GuanRuiYun/ElementKG/README.md

 # ElementKG
-This repository is the implementation of **KANO ElementKG**, which is model proposed in paper:[**Knowledge graph-enhanced molecular contrastive learning with functional prompt**](https://www.nature.com/articles/s42256-023-00654-0)
+This repository is the implementation of **ElementKG**, which is model proposed in paper:[**Knowledge graph-enhanced molecular contrastive learning with functional prompt**](https://www.nature.com/articles/s42256-023-00654-0)

 ***